 Alpine coaster (Mountain sleds)– the sleds run at a speed of up to 45 km/h and are controlled by the surfer, children must be 3 years of age or older, children up to 1.45 m height must be accompanied by an adult.
 Sleds are available all year round and are located on the lower level.

-During our August visit (on a Friday morning), there were many people.
+There were many people during our August visit (on a Friday morning).
 And the lines to the attractions were quite long.
-Each line took us about half an hour, and the activity itself is about two minutes.
+Each line took us about half an hour, and the activity is about two minutes.

 Also, keep in mind that while standing in line, there is no shade.
 Thus wear sunscreen and take plenty of water.